 Vice Chair of the Board of Directors

-In 2020, the Audit Committee had three members and met six times.
+In 2021, the Audit Committee had three members and met five times.
 The meetings were attended by representatives of the auditors, the CEO and CFO and, on a case-by-case basis, other members of the Group Management as well as external advisors.
-All committee members attended all meetings and regularly received the written internal audit reports.
+With one excused exception, all Committee members attended all meetings and regularly received the written internal audit reports.

 The Audit Committee supports the Board of Directors in its supervision of the Group Management, particularly with regard to financial matters.
 The main tasks of the Audit Committee are:

 - Monitoring internal and external accounting and financial reporting to shareholders and the public.
 Assessment of the consolidated and individual financial statements of the Group companies with recommendation to the Board of Directors for submission to the Annual General Meeting

 - Assessing the effectiveness and independence of the external auditors and the interaction with the internal auditors.
 Evaluation and recommendation to the Board of Directors regarding the selection of the external auditors as well as internal audit measures

 - Assessment of the functionality of the internal control system of the group of companies, including risk management